Shining a spotlight on high school entrepreneurs and innovators across Montana.

 Cash prizes totaling $2,500 are awarded for the top businesses.

-Submissions will be allowed between November 2019 and February 2020.
-Judging will occur in February 2020 and the results will be announced in March 2020.
-The Awards ceremony will be held in April.
-Please check back with us for specific submission dates.
+Submissions will be allowed between January 6 and February 21, 2020.
+The results will be announced in March 2020, and the Awards ceremony will be held in April.

 Association for Entrepreneurship, USA